 Again, if you’re worried, talk to you doctor.
 Supposedly it’s very incredibly rare to have Endometriosis of the appendix, but it does happen.

-Acta Pathologica Microbiologica Et Immunologica Scandinavica (Article, July 1983) – Endometriosis of the Veriform Appendix
+Acta Pathologica Microbiologica Et Immunologica Scandinavica (Abstract, July 1983) – Endometriosis of the Veriform Appendix

 African Health Sciences (Article, 2008) – Endometriosis of the Appendix

 American Journal of Obstetrics & Gynecology (Abstract, 1975) Endometriosis of the Appendix

-American Journal of Surgery (Article, Oct.
+American Journal of Surgery (Abstract, Oct.
 1981) Endometriosis of the Appendix Presenting as Acute Appendicitis

-Archives of Gynecology and Obstetrics (Article, 2008) – Appendiceal Endometriosis: Two Case Reports
+Archives of Gynecology and Obstetrics (Abstract, 2008) – Appendiceal Endometriosis: Two Case Reports